Precursors, List 1 and List 2 Chemicals

 - Spectrum QAF481 Form (Instructions for how to complete)

 - Letter of Intended Use (Template for UCLA) please send a copy to email@example.com

-If you purchase precursor chemicals (List I & List II) register with us:
+3. Register with the Controlled Substance Program If you purchase precursor chemicals (List I & List II):

 - Purchasing From a Supplier Out Of State

 If you desire to purchase regulated substances from a supplier out side of the state of California you may do so by applying for a permit from the Controlled Chemical Substance Program (CCSP).